At the heart of the community

-The Merton Hotel has been awarded a Silver award from the Green Tourism scheme and The Pomme d’Or Hotel has been awarded level 2 of the Eco Active business scheme.
-Both schemes are held in high regard and set stringent standards covering a range of criteria, such as those listed below.
+The eco active scheme is held in high regard and sets stringent standards covering a range of criteria, such as those listed below.
 We continue to monitor all of our policies closely to ensure that we support the principles set out within these initiatives, and are working actively towards the next goal.

 Natural environment (biodiversity)